yosgi/yosgi.github.io/docs/NOTION_SETUP_GUIDE.md

 ### Step 3: Configure Database Permissions

 1. Click the "Share" button in the top right corner of the Notion database page
-2. 点击 "Add people, emails, groups, or integrations"
+2. click "Add people, emails, groups, or integrations"
 3. Search and select the Integration you created
 4. Grant "Can edit" permission